carltheperson/advanced-js-objects/chapters/chapter-1.md

 ## What is a type?

 Every value you define will have a type.
-Here are all JavaScript types:
+Here are all JavaScript types[^spec-types]:

 - String
 - Number